Brela/background-pixels/README.md

 ### ToDo:
 * make canvas exactly (x) pixels wide and tall so that there is no extra space/ no cutoff pixels on edges
 * Add option to favorite a color array and save it to the user's local storage
 * Add feature to download the canvas as an image.
 Maybe use http://html2canvas.hertzen.com/features for this?
-Uses Node.js (which is coming up soon in class 33)
+Uses Node.js